thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 > [11b](https://www.worldcubeassociation.org/regulations/#11b)) If an incident occurs, the WCA Delegate determines an impartial and appropriate course of action.

-> [11d](https://www.worldcubeassociation.org/regulations/#11d)) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make a decision based on fair sportsmanship (also see Regulation 11e3).
+> [11d](https://www.worldcubeassociation.org/regulations/#11d)) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make a decision based on fair sportsmanship (also see [Regulation 11e3](https://www.worldcubeassociation.org/regulations/#11e3)).

 As a Delegate, your goal is to resolve any incidents which occur, while keeping in mind the fairness of the final resolution.

 ### Extras

 Extra attempts are often issued to competitors to resolve incidents in order to prevent a competitor from being unfairly advantaged or disadvantaged.
 Always keep fairness in mind when issuing an extra attempt, as some competitors may attempt to take advantage of extras by replacing a bad solve.
 Use your discretion when issuing an extra.
-If you believe that a competitor may be taking advantage of an incident by requesting an extra, you may reject extra attempt requests.
+If you believe that a competitor may be taking advantage of an incident by requesting an extra, you may reject their request.

 When an incident arises, encourage competitors to stop the attempt immediately by calling over a Delegate with the timer still running.
 This is because a competitor who completes the solve then has the option to determine whether or not the attempt is a bad result before requesting an extra, effectively giving them a second shot at the attempt.
 According to [Guideline 11e+++](https://www.worldcubeassociation.org/regulations/guidelines.html#11e+++), use stronger discretion when granting an extra attempt after the solve is finished.
 Only grant the extra in exceptional circumstances.
 However, do note that for very short events, it may be difficult for a competitor to pause mid-solve.
 Keep the length of the attempt in mind when evaluating whether to grant an extra attempt, and be less lenient for events longer than a few seconds.

 The following is a general decision tree for handling incidents, and gives you a general idea of what to consider and what the outcome usually is for an incident.
-However, **this decision tree is always welcome to be overruled by the Delegate if they believe their decision is more fair.**
+However, **this decision tree is always welcome to be overruled by the Delegate if they believe their decision is more fair**.

 ![](images/extra-decision-tree.png){.centered width=90%}